Curriculum at Alexander McLeod

 At Alexander McLeod, our school values of independence, co-operation, responsibility, self-confidence, respect, perseverance, honesty, effort, friendship, aspiration and equality are extremely important to us and underpin everything that the children learn.
 By embedding these values into our curriculum and school life, we aim to nurture responsible, resilient and mindful individuals who are well prepared for life in the wider world.
 We ensure that our values are celebrated in all lessons as well as weekly circle times and children are rewarded for displaying them through our Star of the Week assemblies.

 In line with our mission statement, we believe as a school that our children have a right to become informed about the issues and current affairs that affect the future of the world they live in.
 For this reason, we have an established expectation that at least one of the topics planned for each year group has a strong link to a current affair or global issue.
 We strongly encourage our pupils to develop informed opinions about the challenges faced around the world and then channel their emotional investment in these issues in a positive and constructive way.
 It is our hope that all children at Alexander McLeod can make a meaningful and valuable contribution to the world around them.

 Curriculum theme weeks

 Each academic year, there are a number of whole-school curriculum theme weeks.
-There is a STEM week in the autumn term, a Diversity week in the spring term and a Creative Arts week in the summer term.
+There is a STEM week in the autumn term, a Humanities week in the spring term and a Creative Arts week in the summer term.
 Subject leaders work together to make these weeks meaningful and memorable for the children of our school, helping them to understand why we study different subjects and the opportunities for learning and personal development in each area.
 During these weeks, all the learning taking place across the school is entirely based on the theme and children are fully immersed in the focus subjects.
 In addition to these planned weeks, our school also mark locally and nationally significant events such as important anniversaries.